 Thermometers-Hydrogen Peroxide-Inhalers-Bloody or Infectious Waste-Needles (sharps) Auto Injectors-Aerosol Cans

-2019 RECYCLING INSTRUCTIONS
+2026 RECYCLING INSTRUCTIONS

-Recycling Collection will be on Thursdays of every other week, as noted below
+Recycling collection will be on Thursdays of every other week, as noted below

 Please have items out for collection by 7:00 am.